JoshuaWise/blue-rpc-protocol/docs/spec.md

 Every message in BlueRPC is serialized as an Array with a fixed number of elements.
 The first element is always an Integer, identifying the type of the message.
 The remaining elements depend on the message type.

 If a Peer receives a message that is not an Array, or otherwise does not adhere to the serializations defined by this specification, it SHOULD close the WebSocket connection with a status code of "1008".
-For example, if a Peer receives a message Array with a different number of elements than defined by this specification, it SHOULD close the WebSocket connection with a status code of "1008".
-Likewise, if a Peer receives a message that is an Array whose first element is not an Integer, it SHOULD close the WebSocket connection with a status code of "1008".
+For example, if a Peer receives a message that is an Array whose first element is not an Integer, it SHOULD close the WebSocket connection with a status code of "1008".
+Likewise, if a Peer receives a message Array with fewer elements than defined by this specification, it SHOULD close the WebSocket connection with a status code of "1008".
+However, if a Peer receives a message Array with *more* elements than defined by this specification, the message MUST be handled normally, and the additional elements MUST be ignored; such elements are reserved for future versions of this specification.

 If a Peer receives a message that is an Array whose first element is an Integer with a value of "10" or any negative number, it SHOULD close the WebSocket connection with a status code of "1008".
 Otherwise, if a Peer receives a message that is an Array whose first element is an Integer not defined by this specification, it MUST be ignored; such messages are reserved for future versions of this specification.